Your gap is in Early signal & risk detection

 Community members attended consultations and engaged politely.
 Attendance sheets were signed, no formal objections were raised, and the engagement was recorded as proceeding without issues.
 But in smaller, informal conversations (in fishing communities after meetings ended, in interviews conducted separately), a different picture emerged.
 Concerns about livelihood impacts, access to fishing grounds, and the meaning of visible site activity were circulating actively in the community.
 They had simply never been raised in the formal setting.
 When asked why, community members described a consistent logic: they were uncertain whether their concerns were legitimate enough to raise formally; they had low confidence that raising them would produce any response; and the presence of officials and developer representatives created an atmosphere that felt more appropriate for listening than for questioning.
 The engagement record showed no concerns.
 The community’s experience showed otherwise.

-“We thought the electricity would come to us.
+“We thought the electricity would reach us.
 But it turns out there's no direct benefit for us."

 Community member, pre-development context

 This statement came not in a formal consultation but in a small-group conversation conducted separately.
 It captures a concern (a significant misalignment between community expectations and project reality) that had never entered any formal channel.
-No grievance had been filed.
+No documented grievance had been filed.
 No signal had been logged.
-The concern existed; the system had simply not reached it.
+The concern existed.
+Everybody knows it, but the issue had not been formally documented and thus, was not addressed.

 Pre-development context: reputational spillover